Anticoncentrated $n$-bit distribution from $\log(n)$ qubits: Experimental validation

 \section{Experimental validation}

-We experimentally implement HRCS on IBM quantum devices, with a first 10-qubit experiment in the classical-verifiable region and a second 20-qubit experiment going into the quantum supremacy region.
+We experimentally implement HRCS on IBM quantum devices, with a first 10-qubit experiment and a second 20-qubit experiment. \QZ{Conventional RCS provides a way to benchmark quantum devices, it fails to capture the quality of mid-circuit measurement that is essential to quantum error correction.
+Meanwhile, HRCS provides a way to benchmark quantum devices combining quality of gates and mid-circuit measurements.}

-To verify the experimental results, we adopt the common tool of cross-entropy benchmarking (XEB)~\cite{boixo2018characterizing, bouland2019complexity,neill2018blueprint}, which compares the frequency of measured bitstrings in experiments versus the corresponding ideal probability from classical simulation.
-For bitstrings with a total of $N_{\rm eff}(t)=N_A + t N_B$ bits being measured, the XEB fidelity can be obtained via \be \calF_{\rm XEB}=2^{N_{\rm eff}(t)} \expval{P(x_i)}_i-1, \ee where the average $\expval{\cdot}_i$ is over the observed bitstrings $x_i$ and $P(x_i)$ is the probability of bitstring $x_i$ computed from classical simulation of the ideal noiseless quantum circuit.
-When the experiment is entirely faithful to the ideal quantum circuit, $ \calF_{\rm XEB}=2^{N_{\rm eff}(t)} Z-1, $ where $Z$ is the CP defined in Eq.~\eqref{eq:CP_def}.
-For the exact Haar distribution, $\calF_{\rm XEB}\simeq 1$; while a random uniform sampling independent of the quantum circuit leads to $\calF_{\rm XEB}=0$.
+\BZ{In conventional RCS, the vanilla cross-entropy benchmarking (XEB) is adopted to verify the experimental results~\cite{boixo2018characterizing, bouland2019complexity,neill2018blueprint}, which directly compares the empirical probability of measured bitstrings in experiments and the ideal one from classical simulation.
+For measured bitstrings of $n$ bits, the vanilla XEB is defined as \be \chi \coloneqq 2^n \sum_{i} P(x_i)\hat{P}(x_i) - 1, \ee where $P(x_i), \hat{P}(x_i)$ are the ideal and empirical probability of bitstring $x_i$ from noiseless circuits and experiments, respectively.
+When the experiment is entirely faithful to the ideal quantum circuit, $ \chi=2^{n} Z-1, $ where $Z$ is the CP defined in Eq.~\eqref{eq:CP_def}.
+For the exact Haar distribution, $\chi_{\rm H} \simeq 1$; while a random uniform sampling independent of the implemented quantum circuit leads to $\chi_{\rm uni}=0$. }